maxbiostat/Computational_Statistics/README.md

 ## News

-An assigment on compositional sampling and variance reduction is now [here](https://github.com/maxbiostat/Computational_Statistics/blob/master/assigments/assignment_0.pdf).
+An assigment on Gibbs samplers for linear regression with heterokedasticity under conjugate priors is now [available](https://github.com/maxbiostat/Computational_Statistics/blob/master/assigments/CompStats2023_A1.pdf).

 ## Simulation